RCN Critical care and Flight Nurse Forum Chair

 Transplant High Dependency Unit , Addenbrookes Hospital, Cambridge

 After graduating with a degree in Pharmacology in 2002, Helen qualified as Registered Veterinary Nurse in 2005, after a wide range of experience nursing animals, she decided to swap species!

-Helen is currently on maternity leave.
-On her return to work in September 2019 she will be starting a Clinical Nurse Specialist role as a Transplant Coordinator.
 Helen's particular areas of interest include the psychological impact of intensive care, clinical debriefing and working with animals in the therapeutic environment.
+Helen remains a Registered Veterinary Nurse and has developed a strong interest in the principles of One Health.
+Her first textbook, Veterinary Nursing Care Plans: Theory and Practice was published in 2018.
 She is also halfway through her MSc in Healthcare Management.

 Medical Case Manager and Flight Nurse - CLCA Assistance